RodriSNas/LLM-CV-Gender-Based-Bias-Analysis/README.md

 # **LLM‑Based CV Gender Bias Analysis**

-This repository contains the pipeline used to analyze **gender bias in CV evaluation by LLMs** (Claude and GPT).
+This repository contains the pipeline used to investigate whether **prompting technique modulates gender-based scoring disparity** when Large Language Models (Claude Opus 4.5 and GPT-5.2) are used for automated CV screening.
+LLMs are increasingly adopted for CV evaluation for their consistency and scalability, but they can carry systematic demographic biases from their training and alignment, and gender signals cannot be fully neutralized even when explicit identifiers are removed.

+This pipeline evaluates 457 CV triplets (male, female, and neutral versions) across eight professional domains, under seven prompting techniques (Zero-Shot, Few-Shot, Chain-of-Thought, Thread-of-Thought, Self-Consistency, Least-to-Most, and Take-a-Step-Back) and five robustness checks (explicit pronouns, an explicit gender field, implicit hobbies cues, a coarser scoring scale, and an explicit fairness instruction).
+Bias is assessed through a multi-metric framework, mean score differentials, rank-based analysis, severity classification, score range sensitivity, and domain-level effects, alongside a human validation check and a formal cross-technique statistical comparison, to test whether the choice of prompting technique itself shapes the degree of gender bias produced.

 The structure is modular, but all experiments derive from the **main pipeline**, altering only inputs or prompts.

 \---